 Already in the 1830s manufacturing enterprises of considerable size had appeared.
 The business world had ceased to be entirely one of enterprising individuals competing with each other, as Adam Smith largely conceived it.
 By the last decades of the nineteenth century business firms of massive size were employing ever larger proportions of the work force.
 Although the new corporate world celebrated the ideology of individualism more than ever, large structures were emerging that the sociologist Philip Selznick called “private government.”
 These private governments did not govern with the consent of the governed, and it has been impossible, in spite of a long history of efforts to do so, to integrate them effectively into a democratic polity.
 Competitive advantage rapidly swung against the individual farmer, mechanic, or merchant and in favor of larger and larger combinations of investors organized under law as “corporations.”
 The economic and legal doctrines of the free market no longer seemed unproblematic.
 The very term “corporation” had undergone a fateful transformation.

-This is the great paradox of modern democracy – that, within its borders, which are zealously defended against all foreign threats and enemies, it has allowed a tyrannical form of economic organization to flourish and expand, while these tyrannical entities increasingly encroach upon and cannibalize the political and legal systems that were set up, often with great toil, difficulty, thought, and sacrifice, to protect and serve all citizens, and not only the wealthy or powerful.
+This is the great paradox of modern democracy – that, within its borders, which are zealously defended against all foreign threats and enemies, it has allowed a tyrannical form of economic organization to flourish and expand, while these tyrannical entities increasingly encroach on, debilitate, and subvert the political and legal systems that were set up, often with great toil, difficulty, thought, debate, struggle, and sacrifice, to protect and serve all citizens, and not only the wealthy or powerful.
 In other words, the greatest threat to democracy today is not communism, fascism, or any other form of totalitarian government, but the economic form of tyranny that is the no-responsibility corporation.

 “If we accept Jefferson’s argument, as I do, that the lack of forms of democratic governance within the economic sphere inevitably corrupts the forms of democratic governance in the political sphere, the choice that we make at this technological divide will affect far more than our individual workplace.”

 The corporate ownership model, which absolves all the company’s shareholders from any responsibility for the company’s actions and debts, encourages some of the worst features of human beings, such as by unleashing their unbridled collective greed.
 First of all, it violates the important principle that “What you see is what you know and care about,” so that many corporate rulers do things and make decisions that harm others, including even their company’s workers.
-Second, by diffusing responsibility among a usually large number of anonymous owners who generally don’t know or associate with each other, it destroys any sense of responsibility on their part for the harms that the corporation which they collectively own causes others, including innocent people in distant countries, while it absolves them of any legal responsibility for its actions and debts.
+Second, by diffusing responsibility among a usually large number of anonymous and temporary owners who generally don’t know or associate with each other, and whose membership continually changes, it destroys any sense of responsibility on their part for the harms that the corporation that they collectively own causes others, including innocent people in distant countries, while it absolves them of any legal responsibility for its actions and debts.

 There are many corporate rulers who have convinced themselves of the falsehood that they are the primary creators of the world’s wealth, and therefore they entirely deserve the extravagant compensations they receive.
 These arrogant individuals would do well to remember that, in the past, many monarchs believed that they received their mandate to rule directly from God, and that their societies would crumble without them, neither of which mistaken views is accepted by anyone today.